 A root vegetable that has the appearance of ginger, but has the taste and texture of jicama or a water chestnut.
 Also known as the Jerusalem Artichoke, the flower of a sunchoke is similar to a sunflower.

 Yes.
 They are the same thing.
-But sunchokes are not related to the artichoke nor do they come from Jerusalem.
+But sunchokes are not related to the artichoke, nor do they come from Jerusalem.
 They are actually native to North America.
 Though they do have a similar taste to the artichoke.

-This nutty root is also high in inulin which can cause gassiness or bloating if eaten in excess.
+This nutty root is also high in inulin, which can cause gassiness or bloating if eaten in excess.
 Eating a small portion should not cause any issues.
 But be sure to eat in moderation.

-They have a mild sweet taste and also have a nutty taste and texture similar to jicama, water chestnuts, and hazel nuts.
+They have a mild, sweet taste and also have a nutty taste and texture similar to jicama, water chestnuts, and hazelnuts.
 Though not related to the artichoke, the Jerusalem Artichoke has a very similar taste to an artichoke.

 I used my air fryer for this recipe and they turned out so great and crisp!
 Thank you!!